kiegroup/dashboard-builder/builder/src/main/jbossas7/README.md

 User Authentication
 --------------------------

-Once started, you can log into the application by typing the following url:
+Once started, open a browser and type the following URL:
 <code>http://localhost:8080/dashbuilder</code>.
 A login screen should be displayed.

 However, some extra configuration is needed before you can sign in: